 • Plant rosemary, basil, oregano, dill and other herbs for savory summer meals.

 • Place a newspaper mulch 10 sheets thick under tomato plants to prevent leaf diseases.
-Cover with pine straw.
+Cover with any organic mulch.

 • Plant corn, squash, beans and peas now that the soil is quite warm.
 Make another planting of corn in two weeks.

 • Drill a one eighth inch hole in the cap of a two liter soft drink bottle.
 Fill the bottle, cap it and upend it in the soil of your patio plants to slowly water them during the day.

 • Control fire ants by lightly scattering a bait over your lawn.
 Forty-eight hours later, use an insecticide on any large mounds you can see.
 Repeat in September.

 • Get in the habit of wearing a hat and sunscreen whenever you work in the sun.
 Skin cancer cases are on the rise.

 • Plants need an inch of water per week.
 What’s an inch of water?
 If rainfall or irrigation fills an empty soup can to a depth of one inch, that’s just what plants need.